F1 Cybersecurity

-Formula 1 (F1) cybersecurity refers to the measures and practices implemented within the Formula 1 racing industry to protect its digital assets, data, and infrastructure from cyber threats.
-As with any other industry, F1 teams and organizations are increasingly reliant on digital technologies, data analytics, and communication systems to gain a competitive edge in the highly competitive world of racing.
+Formula 1 (F1) cybersecurity refers to the measures and practices implemented within the Formula 1 racing industry to protect its digital assets, information, and infrastructure from cyber threats.
+As with any other industry, F1 organizations are increasingly reliant on digital technologies, analytics, and communication systems to gain a competitive edge in the highly competitive world of racing.

 Formula 1 might be the most famous racing competition in the world.
 However, behind the scenes, the sport is based almost entirely on math and science.
 And, no, this does not diminish the sport’s “cool factor”.
 It makes Formula 1 racing one of the most innovative industries in the world – and how cool is that?
 But, with this comes numerous concerns to the cybersecurity world, including F1 cybersecurity.